Salesforce is the world’s top CRM software provider, and with good reason. But is it the right option to take your business to new heights?

 There’s no doubt about it – Salesforce’s CRM is feature-rich, and packs a powerful punch.
 But does that translate into positive feedback from its customers?
 We took to the (somewhat savage) world of the digital review space to find out.

-Some, such as Alejandra, recommend the synergy and ease of use Salesforce brings to their business:
+Some customers, such as Alejandra, recommend the synergy and ease of use Salesforce brings to their business:

 “We like the way Salesforce allows us to manage our staff, in addition to the history of expenditures and income for them.
 It is easy to export databases in different formats, and synchronise sales funnels in the cloud.
 We like that the premium version does not limit the amount of emails that can be used.
 The Essentials plan has excellent support, in addition to being quite automated.”